-Results oriented grants aim to facilitate legal empowerment with increased protection of womens rights to land, property, safety and security.
-Grant making enables our partners to expand and sustain the accessibility of legal aid services.
-Additionally, grants offer opportunities for institutional strengthening of the recipient, which contributes to sustainability of legal aid.
+Results-oriented grants aim to facilitate legal empowerment with increased protection of women's rights to land, property, safety, and security.
+Grantmaking enables our partners to expand and sustain the accessibility of legal aid services.
+Additionally, grants offer opportunities for institutional strengthening of the recipient, which contributes to the sustainability of legal aid.
 (Refer to Grants section for information on our grantees).

 The LSF supports legal aid providers institutionally and technically, which will assist in their resource mobilization.
-A further contribution is made to increase accountability, transparency and quality of legal aid delivery.
-This in turn will positively impact on the institutional and services acceptability to duty bearers, which assists in creating a conducive environment for legal empowerment.
+A further contribution is made to increase accountability, transparency, and quality of legal aid delivery.
+This, in turn, will positively impact the institutional and services acceptability to duty bearers, which assists in creating a conducive environment for legal empowerment.

 Partnerships, Networking and Fundraising